longhorn/longhorn/README.md

 # Use Longhorn with Kubernetes

 Longhorn provides the persistent volume directly to Kubernetes through one of the Longhorn drivers.
 No matter which driver you're using, you can use Kubernetes StorageClass to provision your persistent volumes.

-Noted the volume created and used by one driver won't be recongized by Kubernetes using another driver.
-So please don't switch driver (e.g. during upgrade) if you have existing volumes created using the old driver.

 Use following command to create a default Longhorn StorageClass named `longhorn`.